jadijadi/lpic1book/content/1033_perform_basic_file_management.md

 #### file

 To determine the type of a file, you should use `file` command.
+It looks *into* the file and determine its file type.

 ```
 jadi@lpicjadi:~/lpic1-practice-iso/100/103.3$ file file1